fltk-rs/fltk-book/src/FAQ.md

 ### Is fltk-rs panic/exception-safe?
 FLTK (C++) doesn't throw exceptions, neither do the C wrapper (cfltk) nor the fltk-sys crate.
 The higher level fltk crate, which wraps fltk-sys, is not exception-safe since it uses asserts internally after various operations to ensure memory-safety.
 An example is a widget constructor which checks that the returned pointer (from the C++ side) is not null from allocation failure.
 It also asserts all widget reads/writes are happening on valid (not deleted) widgets.
 Also any function sending a string across FFI is checked for interal null bytes.
 For such functions, the developer can perform a sanity check on passed strings to make sure they're valid UTF-8 strings, or check that a widget was not deleted prior to accessing a widget.
 That said, all functions passed as callbacks to be handled by the C++ side are exception-safe.

+### Are there any environment variables which can affect the build or behavior?
+- `CFLTK_TOOLCHAIN=<path>` allows passing the path to a CMake file acting as a CMAKE_TOOLCHAIN_FILE, this allows passing extra info to cmake if needed.
+- `CFLTK_WAYLAND_ONLY=<1 or 0>` allows building for wayland only without directly linking X11 libs nor relying on their headers for the build process.
+This only works with the `use-wayland` feature flag.
+- `CFLTK_BUNDLE_DIR=<path>` allows passing a path of prebuilt cfltk and fltk static libs, useful for when a customized build of fltk is needed, or for targetting other arches when building with the `fltk-bundled` flag.
+- `CFLTK_BUNDLE_URL=<url>` similar to above but allows passing a url which will directs the build script to download from the passed url.
+- `FLTK_BACKEND=<x11 or wayland>` allows choosing the backend of your hybrid X11/wayland FLTK app.
+This only works for apps built with `use-wayland` feature flag.

 ## Contributing
 Please refer to the [CONTRIBUTING](https://github.com/fltk-rs/fltk-rs/blob/master/CONTRIBUTING.md) page for further information.